Google

 Tom Brokaw wrote a book about the generation of American heroes who were in their prime during the Great Depression and World War II.
 This generation was linked not only by a common purpose, but also by common values--duty, honor, courage, service, love of family and country, and, above all, responsibility for oneself.
 In this book, Brokaw introduces people whose everyday lives reveal how a generation persevered through war, and were trained by it.
 It is said that generation was "the greatest generation any society has ever produced."

 It seems like the end of an era...a time and place that will never be the same again.
 My Grandfather has been the most influential and dearest person in my life.
 Coming to terms with his passing is so sad and make me wish for a time long past.
-My Grandfather's qualities were truly exceptional and rare, and I am confident he is someplace very lovely...We celebrated his incredible life and his beautiful legacy.
+My Grandfather's faith in God was deep and his gentleness, yet strength were admirable...He had qualities were exceptional, and I am confident he is someplace very lovely...We celebrated his incredible life and his beautiful legacy.

 Sri Harimandar Sahib, where I prayed for my Grandfather